stryses/Thinkpad-E440-Hackintosh/README.md

   **[Failed to set nvram properly] , [Can't convert the disk to APFS]**

   About this , I can't sure all of people will face it , the method I found is to find a have been installed DMG straightly cover in the disk.
-Maybe you can remove the unessential kext or boot drive to try.
+Maybe you can remove the inessential kext or boot drive to try.

+  Tip: You can move the kext "EMUefi" form (patch/KEXT) to try.
+After Installed you can delete it because mac support e440 nvram I/O.

 ## SOMETHING YOU HAVE TO KNOW

-1. USBDrive(*USBInjectAll.kext*) maybe have any problem that affect Sleep Wakeup , if not essential please remove the kext manually. **Infact , this drive only drives internal Camera.**
+1. USBDrive(*USBInjectAll.kext*) maybe have any problem that affect Sleep Wakeup , if you think it's inessential please remove the kext manually. **Infact , this drive only drives internal Camera.**

 2. Please don't turn on the function of hang up the touchpad when have external mouse , that will cause your mouse unnormallly.  **Most of time touchpad support all function which achieve in 3 fingers.**